-- Note: Local Department storm water specialist contact information is available on the Department's Internet site at: https://dnr.wisconsin.gov/topic/Stormwater/contacts.html - (b) If the Permittee determines the elimination of the illicit discharge will take more than 30 days due to technical, logistical or other reasonable issues, the Permittee must develop and implement an illicit discharge elimination plan to remove the illicit discharge in an expeditious manner.
-The elimination plan must be submitted to the Department within 45 days of determining the source of an illicit discharge. - (7) Elimination of any leakage or discharge from sanitary conveyance systems into the MS4 as required in s.
+Note: Local Department storm water specialist contact information is available on the Department's Internet site at: https://dnr.wisconsin.gov/topic/Stormwater/contacts.html

+- (b) If the Permittee determines the elimination of the illicit discharge will take more than 30 days due to technical or logistical issues, or other reasonable justification, the Permittee must develop and implement an illicit discharge elimination plan to remove the illicit discharge in an expeditious manner.
+The elimination plan must be submitted to the Department within 45 days of determining the source of an illicit discharge. - (7) A procedure for elimination of any leakage or discharge from sanitary conveyance systems into the MS4 as required in s.
 NR 216.07 (3) (h), Wis.
 Adm.
-Code. - (8)Providing the Department with advance notice of the time and location of dye testing proposed by the Permittee within a MS4. - (9) Notification with adjacent municipality. - (a) In the case of an illicit discharge that originates from the Permittee's permitted area and discharges directly to a storm sewer system or property under the jurisdiction of an adjacent municipality, the Permittee shall notify the affected municipality within one working day of the discovery of the discharge. - (b)In the case of an illicit discharge that originates from an adjacent municipality's permitted area and discharges directly to the Permittees storm sewer system or property under its jurisdiction, the Permittee shall notify the originating municipality within one working day of the discovery of the discharge. - (10) Documentation.
+Code. - (8) A procedure for providing the Department with advance notice of the time and location of dye testing proposed by the Permittee within a MS4. - (9) A procedure for notification with adjacent municipality. - (a) In the case of an illicit discharge that originates from the Permittee's permitted area and discharges directly to a storm sewer system or property under the jurisdiction of an adjacent municipality, the Permittee shall notify the affected municipality within one working day of the discovery of the discharge. - (b) In the case of an illicit discharge that originates from an adjacent municipality's permitted area and discharges directly to the Permittees storm sewer system or property under its jurisdiction, the Permittee shall notify the originating municipality within one working day of the discovery of the discharge. - (10) Documentation.
 The Permittee shall maintain a system for documenting complaints, referrals, and any actions taken to investigate or eliminate an illicit discharge.
 A summary of illicit discharge activities for each year shall be included in the annual report. - c) Enforcement Response.
 The Permittee shall have an enforcement response plan or similar document describing how the Permittee enforces its ordinance when an illicit discharge investigation identifies a responsible party.
 At a minimum, the enforcement response plan to be implemented shall: - (1) Identify all available enforcement mechanisms the Permittee may utilize to compel compliance. - (2) Provide the name or title and contact information of the individual(s) responsible for utilizing enforcement mechanisms.
 If individuals vary by mechanism, describe the variation. - (3) Describe the typical enforcement procedures and associated timeframe.

 - d) Training: Staff responsible for implementing the IDDE program shall receive training on the Permittee's procedure to ensure it is being adequately implemented at least once per permit term.
-This may include staff conducting dry-weather screenings, investigating known or suspected illicit discharges, staff receiving complaints, and staff communicating with emergency response such as police and fire departments or others such as public works staff.
-A summary of the training and participants shall be described in the written procedure. - 3.
-MEASURABLE GOAL: Each Permittee shall establish a measurable goal for its IDDE program.
-By May 1, 2027, each Permittee shall submit a document that includes: - a) Its IDDE program measurable goal. - b) The method used to identify its measurable goal. - c) Intended actions to work towards achieving the measurable goal. - d) Intended metrics that will be used for measuring progress on the measurable goal after actions are conducted. - 4.
-REAPPLICATION MATERIALS: As part of the permit reapplication (due May 4, 2029), a summary of the actions taken to reach the measurable goal, metrics used to measure success, evaluation results, and proposed measurable goal for the next permit term.
+This may include staff conducting dry-weather screenings, investigating known or suspected illicit discharges, staff receiving complaints, and staff communicating with emergency response providers such as police and fire departments or others, such as public works staff.
+A summary of the training and participants shall be included in the written procedure. - 3.
+MEASURABLE GOAL: The Permittee shall establish a measurable goal for its IDDE program.
+By April 1, 2027, the Permittee shall submit a document that includes: - a) Its IDDE program measurable goal. - b) The method used to identify its measurable goal. - c) Intended actions to work towards achieving the measurable goal. - d) Intended metrics that will be used for measuring progress on the measurable goal after actions are conducted. - 4.
+REAPPLICATION MATERIALS: The Permittee shall submit as part of the permit reapplication (due October 2, 2029), a summary of the actions taken to reach the measurable goal, metrics used to measure success, evaluation results, and proposed measurable goal(s) for the next permit term.